jclaf/Wikipedia_word_embedding/README.md

 A "text" folder is created with several json files.

 Use this command to create a vector with the previous folder : `python3 w2v.py <Model name> <language for stopword>` .

-Recommandation : name your model with this .model extension.

 Use this command to test vector that has been created : `python3 read_w2v.py <Model name>`